yvt/rlsf/README.md

  - **Allocation and deallocation operations are guaranteed to complete in constant time.** TLSF is suitable for real-time applications.

+ - **Fast and small.** You can have both.
+It was found to be smaller and faster² than three randomly chosen `no_std`-compatible allocator crates.

- - **The memory pool is provided by an application.** Examples of potential memory pool sources include: a `static` array for global memory allocation, a memory block allocated by another memory allocator for arena allocation.
+ - **The memory pool is provided by an application³.** Examples of potential memory pool sources include: a `static` array for global memory allocation, a memory block allocated by another memory allocator for arena allocation.